ShreshShaurya/ShreshShaurya/README.md

 - 🌱 I’m currently trying to learn as much as I can in Data World

-⚡ Fun fact: I love reading novels and watching movies. /n 📫 How to reach me: https://www.linkedin.com/in/shreshtha-shaurya/
+-⚡ Fun fact: I love reading novels and watching movies -📫 How to reach me: https://www.linkedin.com/in/shreshtha-shaurya/
 <!--
 **ShreshShaurya/ShreshShaurya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.